SvenGroot/Ookii.CommandLine/src/Snippets/Readme.txt

 clargdict: Snippet for a dictionary command line argument.

 All snippets are provided for C# and Visual Basic.
-To use them, either run the Install-Snippets.ps1 script with PowerShell, or manually copy the snippet files to the "Visual Studio <version>\Code Snippets\Visual C#\My Code Snippets" or "Visual Studio <version>\Code Snippets\Visual Basic\My Code Snippets" folder located in your My Documents folder.
+To use them, install the VSIX extension, or manually copy the snippet files to the "Visual Studio <version>\Code Snippets\Visual C#\My Code Snippets" or "Visual Studio <version>\Code Snippets\Visual Basic\My Code Snippets" folder located in your Documents folder.
 Alternatively, use the snippet manager inside Visual Studio to import the snippet files.

-The Install-Snippets.ps1 script will install the snippets for Visual Studio 2005, and newer, if the snippet folders for those versions exist.

-To uninstall, simply remove the files from those folders.